 Tourneur's heavily stylized The Blue Bird (1918), which featured unusual sets and costumes, was a precursor of the expressionist German cinema, such as The Cabinet of Dr. Caligari (1920) (the Rejane company had put on the first production of "L'oisueau bleu" in 1911, the year its author, Maurice Maeterlinck, won the Nobel Prize and Tourneur left the legitimate stage for the soundstage.
 In 1924 Tourneur wrote an article about the superiority of film to the theater. "[M]otion pictures have reached greater artistic heights than the stage and will continue on--years in advance of the stage," he wrote).
 Another heavily stylized film, Prunella (1918), was as critically acclaimed as "The Blue Bird," but both failed at the box office, as the movie industry was not as able to support artistic visions as was the theater.
 Due to these economic considerations, Tourneur went back to a naturalistic style.

 Tourneur scorned what he called "machine-made" commercial pictures, but he had to acknowledge the tyranny of the box-office.
 He believed that the failure of "Prunella" was the result of its rejection by provincial exhibitors, who did not believe their audiences would go for such "high-brow" fare.
 Lacking an advertising budget and marketing monies that would enable it to be showcased with a first-rate orchestral accompaniment, the picture failed, cold-bloodedly murdered by the philistine exhibitors.
-Tourneur believed that Griffith's hit Broken Blossoms (1919) would have failed, too, if he had not been backed by advertising and marketing muscle.
+Tourneur believed that Griffith's hit Broken Blossoms or The Yellow Man and the Girl (1919) would have failed, too, if he had not been backed by advertising and marketing muscle.
 He also believed that Cecil B. DeMille's Male and Female (1919), his adaptation of J.M.
 Barrie's play "The Admirable Crichton," would have flopped it he hadn't vulgarized it.
 He also scored Griffith for giving in to the exigencies of the marketplace by pandering to the audience and turning his back on art.

 It was around this time that he gave up on his idea that movies should be used to educate the masses.
 In an interview published in November 1920, Tourneur told Truman B. Handy of "Motion Picture" that the forte of film was amusement: "I do not believe in using the screen as a way of teaching; we have the pulpit and the college.
 It may be a means of propaganda, but I do not intend to use it as such.
 Never!"
 His faith would be sorely tested under the Nazis 20 years later.